leejkee/useless_note/arch/zsh安装.md

 SAVEHIST=1000
 bindkey -e
 # End of lines configured by zsh-newuser-install
-# The following lines were added by compinstall
+# The following lines were added by compinstall3131
 zstyle :compinstall filename '/home/ljk/.zshrc'

 autoload -Uz compinit